 Definition 5.13.
-An isogeny $\phi: E_1 \to E_2$ of elliptic curves defined over k is a surjective morphism of curves that induces a group homomorphism from $E_1(\bar{k})$ to $E_2(\bar{k})$.
-The elliptic curves E_1 and E_2 are then said to be isogenous.
+An isogeny $\phi: E_1 \to E_2$ of elliptic curves defined over k is a surjective morphism of curves that induces a group homomorphism $E_1(\bar{k}) \to E_2(\bar{k})$ .
+The elliptic curves $E_1$ and $E_2$ are then said to be isogenous.

 Remark 5.14.
-Unless otherwise stated, we assume that the isogeny φ is itself defined over k (meaning that it can be represented by a rational map whose coefficients lie in k).
+Unless otherwise stated, we assume that the isogeny $\phi$ is itself defined over k (meaning that it can be represented by a rational map whose coefficients lie in k).
 In general, if L/k is an algebraic extension, we say that two elliptic curves defined over k are "isogenous over L" if they are related by an isogeny that is defined over L. Strictly speaking, in this situation we are really referring to the "base change" of the elliptic curves to L (same equations, different field of definition), but we won't be pedantic about this.

-This definition is stronger than is actually necessary, for two reasons.
-First, any morphism of abelian varieties that preserves the identity element (the distinguished point that is the zero element of the group) induces a group homomorphism; we won't bother to prove this (see [1, Theorem III.4.8] for a proof), since for all the isogenies we are interested in it will be obvious that they are group homomorphisms.
-Second, by Theorem 5.12, any non-constant morphism of curves is surjective.
-This leads to the following equivalent definition which is more commonly used.
+This definition is stronger than is actually necessary, for three reasons.
+First, any morphism of abelian varieties that preserves the identity element (the distinguished point that is the zero element of the group) induces a group homomorphism; we won't bother to prove this (see [2, Theorem III.4.8] for a proof), since for all the isogenies we are interested in it will be obvious that they are group homomorphisms.
+Second, by Theorem 5.12, any non-constant morphism of curves is surjective, and third, by Theorem 5.10, a rational map whose domain is a smooth projective curve is automatically a morphism.
+This leads to the following equivalent definition which is commonly used.